Solonarv/custom_hero_dota/docs/heroes/High Mage.md

 | Augment     | 6.0s     | 4.5s                                  |

-Energy Flow effectively takes 2.5/3/3.5 (5.5 with lv25 talent) seconds off of each cooldown, since Tempo can just rotate his three spells so each cast is followed by two other casts.
+Energy Flow effectively takes 2.5/3/3.5 (5.5 with lv25 talent) seconds off of each cooldown, since Lor'ethel can just rotate his three spells so each cast is followed by two other casts.

 | Spell       | Effective Cooldown | Effective Cooldown with Octarine Core (25% CDR) |
 |-------------|--------------------|-------------------------------------------------|